hilary-chen/RTutorial/PLP3-DataTypes_NamingConventions.md

 #R

 #DATA TYPES
 R does not require that data types be declared, as they will still be able to create the variables that store the data types of information.
-They are defaulted to being decimal numerical values, but they can be changed with the as function.
+They are defaulted to being decimal numerical values, but they can be changed with the as. function.
 This makes it considered a weakly-typed language.
-R is also a dynamically typed language. dynamically- typed language.
-This means that type checks are done when run.
+R is also a dynamically typed language.
+This means that type checks are done when it is run.

-Examples of how some are represented are listed below:
+Examples of how some of the data types are represented are listed below:

 * <b>In R, the default data type are decimal numerical values.</b> Whether a float or an int is assigned as the value for the variable, it is a "numeric" value.